xdgrulez/kafi/README.md

 * The flush timeout for `flush` calls to the Kafka API is set to the corresponding value `flush.timeout` in the `kafi` section of the configuration file, e.g. `-1.0` in `clusters/local.yaml`.
 * The default key type is set to the corresponding value `key.type` in the `kafi` section of the configuration file, e.g. `str` in `clusters/local.yaml`.
 It can also be overridden with the `key_type` kwargs parameter.
 * The default value type is set to the corresponding value `value.type` in the `kafi` section of the configuration file, e.g. `json` in `clusters/local.yaml`.
 It can also be overridden with the `value_type` kwargs parameter.
 * No delivery callback function is called.
-This can be overridden with the `delivery_function` kwargs parameter.
+This can be overridden with the `delivery_fun` kwargs parameter.

 Then, for each individual `produce` call:
 * there are no headers (you can add headers using the `headers` kwargs parameter).